Counseling Center Resources for Faculty and Staff

 A faculty or staff member may be in a unique position to observe a student's behavior and identify problems.
 A student may also turn to you for help because he or she perceives you as being knowledgeable, caring, or trustworthy.
 Your expressions of interest and concern may be a critical factor in a student's receiving help.
 You may call the Counseling Center for a consultation or refer the student to us for counseling.

-A student coming to the Counseling Center for the first time has two options for speaking with a counselor: a walk-in (or same day) session or an intake (scheduled first meeting) appointment.
-Walk-In appointments are available from 9 am to 3 pm Monday-Friday and students are usually seen with 60 minutes, depending on demand.
+A student coming to the Counseling Center for the first time has two options for speaking with a counselor: a walk-in (or same day) session or an intake (more thorough, scheduled first meeting) appointment.
+Walk-In appointments are available from 10 am to 3 pm, Monday-Friday, and students are usually seen with 30 minutes, depending on demand.
 Intake appointments are scheduled by students at times and dates which are convenient to them.
 In either case, the goal of the first meeting is to help the student identify the issues that are causing them the most concern.

-If a student wishes to continue in counseling, he/she usually continues to meet with the same counselor seen in intake or Walk-In.
+If a student wishes to continue in counseling, he/she often continues to meet with the same counselor seen in intake or Walk-In.

 Meetings between a student and counselor are confidential.
 Information about counseling sessions, including the fact that a student was seen in counseling, cannot be not released without the student's explicit, written permission.
 The only exception to this policy is if the student is assessed as being a danger to him/herself or others, or if a student discloses abuse of someone unable to protect him/herself.

 If, as the person who referred a student, you would like to know if the student followed through with an appointment or is continuing in counseling, it is best to ask the student directly.
 We appreciate your understanding the strictness with which we must enforce the rules of confidentiality to which we are ethically bound.